-- 2. Summary of Significant Accounting Policies (Continued) - 2.1 Basis of Preparation (Continued) - h) Financial Assets and Liabilities (Continued)
+- 2. Summary of Significant Accounting Policies (Continued) - h) Financial Assets and Liabilities (Continued)

 iii) Fair Value Measurement

 The Group measures FVOCI investment securities at fair value at each reporting date.
 Fair value of financial instruments is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.